 The Thesaurus Linguae Graecae is a special research program at the University of California, Irvine.
 Founded in 1972 the TLG represents the first effort in the Humanities to produce a large digital corpus of literary texts.
 Since its inception the project has collected and digitized most texts written in Greek from Homer (8 c.
 B.C.) to the fall of Byzantium in AD 1453.
 Users will be asked to create a user profile.

 For those within the film industry, information and opinion were shaped by a number of aggressive trade publications, each competing for the same limited number of subscribers.
-Chief among these was the Moving Picture World, which, setting a standard for the broadest possible coverage, reviewed current releases and published news, features, and interviews relating to all aspects of the industry.
+Chief among these was the Moving Picture World (1907-1927), which set a standard for the broadest possible coverage and reviewed current releases and published news, features, and interviews relating to all aspects of the industry.
 An Archives Unbound database.
 Coverage: 1907-1927.

 The student demonstrations and their aftermath, including crackdowns on Chinese civil rights.
 Public mail, memoranda, reports, cables, meeting notes, news clippings, etc. An Archives Unbound database.
 Coverage: 1989-1993.